-Many years ago, for my day job as an automobile engineer and forensic photographer, I bought my first film SLR kit: a Minolta X700 with a couple off-brand lenses.
+Many years ago, for my day job as an automobile engineer and forensic photographer, I bought my first film SLR kit: a manual focus Minolta X700 with a couple off-brand lenses.
 After a couple years, I graduated to a Nikon F4 with a couple better quality third party lenses, and a passable tripod.
 When the Nikon F5 came out, I traded in my trusty F4, and upgraded not only my camera, but bought all Nikon lenses as well.
 I also got my first Gitzo tripod.
 That’s when I started taking photography more seriously.

 Initially, I resisted the digital revolution, consoling myself that I was practicing “real” photography instead.
 Even though I bought (and secretly loved) a 3.2mp Nikon Coolpix 990 in 2000, I steadfastly held out from buying a DSLR until acquiring a Nikon D1x in late Summer 2001.
 I promptly sold all vestiges of my film equipment, including my film point-and-shoot cameras.
 I’ve never looked back.

 I’ve progressed through the Nikon pro-level DSLR cameras (D1x, D2x, D3, D3x, D3s, D800E, D810), and now use a couple Nikon D850′s.
 Each camera has been fitted with its own Really Right Stuff custom L-plate.